skrey/yellow-extensions/features/update/README.md

 ## Examples

+Content file with current version:

+    ---
+    Title: Example page
+    ---
+    The current version is [yellow].

-Content file with information about the website:
+Content file with log file:

     ---
     Title: About